splunk/public-o11y-docs/apm/apm-alert-visualize/apm-alerts.rst

     #.
 Error rate for a workflow, service, or endpoint.
     #.
 Latency for a workflow, service, or endpoint.
 #.
 Set the condition for your alert: :guilabel:`Static threshold`, :guilabel:`Sudden change`, or :guilabel:`Historic anomaly`.
 See :ref:`alert-conditions-apm` for more information about alert conditions.
 #.
 Select the scope of your alert.
-You can select specific environments, services, and endpoints.
+You can select specific environments, workflows, services, and endpoints.
 #.
 Select the severity of the alert.
 #.
 Configure your alert details:
     #.
 See :ref:`static-threshold`  to review options for the static threshold condition.